zannloo/tp/docs/team/zannloo.md

   * **Justification:** This simplifies user interactions, ensuring simplicity and efficiency.
   * **Highlights:** Utilizes a single dynamic command to provide a streamlined means of removing students or groups.

-- **`todo` command**:  Enables the creation of tasks with descriptions for specific students or groups.
+- **`todo` command**:
   * **What it does:** Creates task with only a description for specific student(s) or group(s) within ProfBook.
   * **Justification:** This feature improves the product significantly because a user can now easily track tasks assigned.
-  * **Highlights:**
-    * Ability to assign todo tasks to a large number of students or groups simultaneously, reducing the time and effort required for manual input.
+  * **Highlights:** Ability to assign todo tasks to a large number of students or groups simultaneously, reducing the time and effort required for manual input.

-- **`deadline` command**: Ability to create deadline tasks.
+- **`deadline` command**:
   * **What it does:** Creates task with a deadline for specific student(s) or group(s) within ProfBook.
   * **Justification:** This feature improves task management as users can now track assigned tasks with deadlines.
-  * **Highlights:**
-    * Ability to assign deadline tasks to a large number of students or groups simultaneously, reducing the time and effort required for manual input.
+  * **Highlights:** Ability to assign deadline tasks to a large number of students or groups simultaneously, reducing the time and effort required for manual input.

 <div style="page-break-after: always;"></div>